The Rotary Club of Bury St Edmunds meets on Tuesday evenings at the Bury St Edmunds & Farmers Club

 Bury St Edmunds has two Rotary clubs: the Rotary Club of Bury St Edmunds and the Rotary Club of Bury St Edmunds Abbey.

-The Rotary Club of Bury St Edmunds celebrated its 80th Charter Anniversary in February 2019 - and will celebrate its 85th Anniversary in 2024.
+The Rotary Club of Bury St Edmunds celebrated its 85th Charter Anniversary in 2024.

-Our Club meets weekly and currently has 25 members, with an average attendance at weekly meetings of around 18.
+Our Club meets weekly and currently has 25 members plus 3 Honorary members, with an average attendance at weekly meetings of around 18.
 We enjoy fellowship, serve the local community, raise money for good causes, and establish lasting friendships.
 We are an active club, one whose ambitions exceed our resources at present.
 Most of our members are in their fifties or retired and keen to put their skills to further use.
+Two have joined us during this Rotary Year.

 Visiting Rotarians are always welcome and we seek new members.
 You are welcome to come to a Fellowship evening (second Tuesday of the month).
 You may prefer to come to a Dinner & speaker meeting (£24 for a three-course meal).
 For Dinners, please let us know by the preceding Friday evening using the contact link at the top of this page so that we can arrange a meal for you.